 Draft legislation on the taxation of all coronavirus support payments, including the Coronavirus Job Retention Scheme, was published on 29 May 2020.
+The legislation has now been enacted and can be found in Finance Act 2020.
 The legislation will also allow HMRC to recover payments under the scheme which employers were not entitled to or where funds have not been used to pay furloughed employee costs.

 Employees and the public have been asked to report suspected fraud in the Coronavirus Job Retention Scheme to HMRC in order to ensure that Government funds are not misused and are available to support the NHS and other Government priorities.

 What happens when the scheme ends?

 The scheme will run for eight months from 1 March to 31 October, with increased flexibility being introduced from 1 July.
 When the scheme ends - or sooner if employers cannot afford to contribute towards furlough costs - employers will need to decide whether to re-employ their furloughed workers, or consider termination at that point.
 The usual redundancy processes should be followed.